Northwest Community Church – Meadow Lake, SK

 0.5 cm of textual records

 The Meadow Lake Mennonite Brethren Church was first organized as the Compass Mennonite Brethren Church in the 1930s with Frank Janzen as the first pastor of a congregation of 50 people.
-In 1957 the church moved to Rapid View.
-At the same time the Baptist church moved to Loon Lake, so some of the local Baptist members joined the Mennonite Brethren church.
-In 1961 members purchased a small Lutheran church in Meadow Lake and held their services in town.
-In 1965 and in 1978 they erected a larger buildings.
+In 1957, the church moved to Rapid View.
+At the same time, the Baptist church moved to Loon Lake, so some of the local Baptist members joined the Mennonite Brethren church.
+In 1961, members purchased a small Lutheran church in Meadow Lake and held their services in town.
+In 1965 and in 1978, they erected a larger building.

 The language of worship is English.

 This fonds consists of historical notes about the church, as well as a list of adherents (1987).

 Folder 1 was at CMBS before 1996 while folder 2 came from the Bethany Bible school archives.
 The remaining files have come in at various times.

 - Finding aid: The records are classified under the Canadian Conference of Mennonite Brethren Churches inventory BF521.

 - Updated by Kate Woltmann, July 2014; Jon Isaak April 2015.

 - (BF521) “Meadow Lake Mennonite Brethren Church,” by Margery Cross. -- 1985.

 - History of Compass, Rapid View, and Meadow Lake. -- 1968, 2015.